JoyfulReaper/PlutoAdDetector/README.md

 automatic matching does not delete learned signatures or interrupt an already active visual block; that block still ends through DOM handoff or its timeout.

+Automatic sampling can occasionally cause mild screen flashing or display disturbance on some Chrome/GPU/video-composition configurations.
+It does not necessarily happen on every 500 ms sample, and severity varies by system.
+This is a proof-of-concept limitation; press `V` or start with `--no-visual` if it is distracting.
+Ordinary DOM detection remains available.

-Signatures created by the earlier screenshot-based fingerprint pipeline are version-incompatible and must be retrained.
+Older incompatible signature versions are skipped and must be retrained.
 If browser security, cross-origin media, or DRM prevents canvas pixel access, learned visual sampling logs one error and disables itself for that run; it does not fall back to continuous screenshots.

 ## Keyboard shortcuts